arrow

 • It has an expressive code syntax.

-Swift is new, yet it’s among the best technologies used in easy mobile app development.
-Swift is a more useful and robust technology for building iOS apps.
+#2.
+Swift is newer, yet it’s among the best easy to use mobile development technologies.
+Swift is a more useful and robust technology for building iOS mobile apps.
 It is very popular for the following reasons:

 • faster work and better performance;